Packed-Decimal Format

 This section describes how to convert the previously discussed packed-decimal formats into text strings to print or display the information in a human readable form.
 Before converting the packed-decimal fields it should be determined if a conversion is necessary.
 The following list provides some basic guidelines.

-1. When migrating an application (both data and COBOL programs for processing the data) from an IBM Mainframe to a Micro Focus and Windows environment a conversion is not necessary.
+1. When migrating an application (both data and COBOL programs for processing the data) from an IBM Mainframe System to a Windows System with Micro Focus Enterprise Server a conversion of the Packed-Decimal fields is not necessary.
 Micro Focus COBOL supports the packed-decimal format.

-2. When migrating an application (both data and COBOL programs for processing the data) from an IBM Mainframe to a Micro Focus and UNIX environment a conversion is not necessary.
+2. When migrating an application (both data and COBOL programs for processing the data) from an IBM Mainframe System to a Linux or UNIX System with Micro Focus Enterprise Server a conversion of the Packed-Decimal fields is not necessary.
 Micro Focus COBOL supports the packed-decimal format.

-4. When using the File Transfer Protocol (FTP) to transfer a data file between a mainframe and a Windows or UNIX environment it will be necessary to use the BINARY mode if the records contain packed-decimal fields.
-If a conversion between EBCDIC and ASCII is required it will need to be done after the transfer.
+4. When using the File Transfer Protocol (FTP) to transfer a data file between a Mainframe System and a Linux, UNIX or Windows System it will be necessary to use the BINARY mode if the records contain packed-decimal fields.
+If a conversion between EBCDIC and ASCII is required it will need to be done after the file transfer.

 This section describes how to convert a packed-decimal field (i.e. PIC S9(5) USAGE IS COMPUTATIONAL-3) to a zoned-decimal field (i.e. PIC S9(5) USAGE IS DISPLAY SIGN LEADING SEPARATE).
 The resulting field will have a separate leading sign but will still have an implied decimal based on the field definition from the COBOL picture clause.